-The above equation shows that the 7th harmonic has a phase sequence ABC, which is the same as that of the fundamental.
+The above equation shows that the 7th harmonic has a phase sequence ABC, the same as the fundamental supply voltage.
 Hence, it is a positive sequence harmonic.
 The 5th harmonic has a phase sequence ACB; hence, it is a negative phase sequence harmonic.
-When the motor is delta connected, tripplen( harmonics ( 3,6,9……etc.) circulate in delta winding, and the harmonics current of this order does not reflect at the source end.
+When the motor is delta connected, tripplen( harmonics ( 3,6,9……etc.) circulate in delta winding, and the harmonic current of this order is not reflected at the source end.
 The motor phase current will be obtained by

 I2 rms = I2s + ∑ I2m

-With harmonic current, the RMS current of the motor is higher than the fundamental current.
-The increased current due to the presence of harmonics increases the copper loss substantially.
-The core loss also gets increased because of harmonic currents.
+With harmonic current, the motor’s RMS current is higher than the fundamental current.
+The increased current due to harmonics increases the copper loss substantially.
+The core loss also increases because of harmonic currents.

-Because of an increase in losses, the motor has to be de-rated in the sense that the power output that can be obtained from the machine for the same temperature rise has to be smaller.
+Because of increased losses, the motor has to be de-rated because the power output obtained from the machine for the same temperature rise has to be smaller.
 The efficiency is also reduced due to an increase in losses.

 Another important effect of non-sinusoidal supply is the production of pulsating torque due to the interaction between the rotating field produced by one harmonic and the rotor current of another harmonic.

-Harmonics orders 5, 7, 11, and 13 are major contributors to torque pulsations.
+Harmonics orders 5, 7, 11, and 13 significantly contribute to torque pulsations.
 5th harmonic produces a backward rotating field, and the 7th harmonic produces a forward rotating magnetic field.
 As a result, the relative speed between the field produced by the fundamental and 5th and 7th harmonic current is six times the speed of the fundamental.

 The same case is with the harmonics orders 11 and 13 that produce torque pulsation whose frequency is 12 times more than that of fundamental.
 When the motor supply frequency is low, these torque pulsations cause pulsation in speed.